john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 "Hello World"
 ```

-You can also retrive a single letter from a string like it is an element of a list:
+You can also retrieve a single letter from a string like it is an element of a list:

 ```python
 >>> s1[0]